jieliu6/THEMIS/tutorial/tutorial.md

 * `init_hmm_factorialModel.params`   initial values for other parameters
 * `params.notrain`   which parameters are not to be estimated.
 If a parameter is specified in this file, it will be fixed at its initial value rather than being estimated
 * `em_covar.txt`  current estimate of the transition parameters \sigma^2_{G,j} and \sigma^2_{Z,j}.
 The first |G| rows are for \sigma^2_{G,j} and the next |Z| rows are for \sigma^2_{Z,j} (usually initialized as 100).
+* `em_training_data.txt`  the directory and file name of the input data for GMTK.
+Note that java code updateOffDiagonalElementsForEMUntieVariances.class takes combinedData_01-1-B2_01-2-B2_01-4-B3.txt and em_covar.txt as input and writes to data into the data file specified by em_training_data.txt.

 As a part of the training/testing script, some java code is called to generate files which define the Gaussian distributions used by THEMIS.
 Please refer to doc/doc.md for documentation for these files.